 A huge part of what I do is talking to my clients to make sure they are getting the products that are right for them.
 Most people tend to order physical products but will have the digital photographs as well.

 Digital or physical and tangible?
 Which one is best?
 There are pros and cons, advantages and disadvantages to both.
-But I still there there is something very special missing from a digital photograph collection…
+But I still there is something very special missing from a digital photograph collection…